Chapter 9. Connection Points

 6 static const ATL::_ATL_EVENT_ENTRY<_class> map[] = {

-macro adds one _ATL_EVENT_ENTRY
+Each SINK_ENTRY_INFO macro adds one _ATL_EVENT_ENTRY structure to the array.

 1#define SINK_ENTRY_INFO(id, iid, dispid, fn, info) {id, &iid,